 2. Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-There you have it: two ways to reinstall USB drivers, both easy and safe.
-If you have further suggestions or questions, feel free to leave a comment below and we’ll be glad to help.
+There you have it: a complete guide to diagnosing your USB issues and reinstalling your drivers safely.
+If you have further suggestions or questions, feel free to leave a comment below!

 guest